ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/unboxed-types/index.md

 * `float64` is the layout of the `float#` unboxed float type.
 * `bits32` is the layout of the `int32#` unboxed int32 type.
 * `bits64` is the layout of the `int64#` unboxed int64 type.
+* `vec128` is the layout of 128-bit unboxed SIMD vector types.
 * `word` is the layout of the `nativeint#` unboxed nativeint type.
 * `any` is a layout that is the superlayout of all other layouts.
 It doesn't correspond to a specific runtime representation.
 More information [below](#the-any-layout).